Deadline: April 12, 2023

-Applications are open for the Gender Responsive Agriculture Systems Policy (GRASP) Fellowship 2022.
-The GRASP Fellowship is a career development program that targets mid-career African women in the policy field to catalyze the design and implementation of gender-responsive agricultural policies across Africa.
+Applications are open for the Gender Responsive Agriculture Systems Policy (GRASP) Fellowship 2023.
+The GRASP Fellowship is a career development programme that targets mid-career African women in the policy field to catalyze the design and implementation of gender-responsive agricultural policies across Africa.

 An initiative of African Women in Agricultural Research and Development (AWARD) funded by the United States Agency for International Development (USAID), the GRASP Fellowship is fostering policy change across institutions and national governance systems for women’s empowerment.
 Through the GRASP Fellowship, AWARD seeks to grow a pool of confident and capable African women to lead policy changes to improve African smallholders’ livelihoods.

 The GRASP Fellowship will offer targeted leadership and mentoring training, catalytic funding, and access to networks to enable beneficiaries to lead policy-making processes for agricultural transformation in Africa.
 The non-residential Fellowship includes virtual and in-person activities spread over two years for each cohort.

 - Immersive Training Courses: The GRASP Fellowship will support selected AWARD Policy Fellows for a two-year nonresidential program that will involve intensive customized virtual and face-to-face mentoring and training programs.
 The training will tackle how the policy professionals can become adept at being effective negotiators, sharpen their skills to design gender-responsive policies, and build collaborative relationships with different stakeholders for desired policy outcomes.